Bootstrap Inference when Using Multiple Imputation: Data Analysis

 Three year mortality for immediate ART initiation was estimated as 6.08\%, whereas mortality for strategy (ii) was estimated as 6.87\%.
 This implies a mortality difference of 0.79\%.
 The results of the respective confidence intervals are summarized in Figure 3: the estimated mortality differences are $[-0.34\%;1.61\%]$ for Boot MI (PS), $[0.12\%;1.07\%]$ for Boot MI, $[-0.31\%;1.63\%]$ for MI Boot (PS), and $[-0.81\%;2.40\%]$ for MI Boot.

 Figure 3 shows that the confidence intervals vary with respect to the different approaches: the shortest interval is produced by the method Boot MI.
 Note that only for this method the 95\% confidence interval does not contain the $0$\% when estimating the mortality difference, and therefore suggests a beneficial effect of immediate treatment initiation.
-The bootstrap distribution of all estimators is reasonably symmetric.
+The distributions of $\hat{\theta}^{\ast}_{b,m}$ for Boot MI (PS) and MI Boot (PS), as well as the distribution of $\hat{\bar\theta}^{\ast}_{b}$ for Boot MI, are also visualized in the figure and are reasonably symmetric.

 Figure 4 visualizes both the bootstrap distributions in each imputed data set (method MI Boot [PS]) as well as the distribution of the estimators in each bootstrap sample (method Boot MI [PS]).
 It is evident that the overall variation of the estimates is similar for these two approaches considered, which explains why their confidence intervals in Figure 3 are almost identical.
 Moreover, and of note, the top panel highlights the large variability of the point estimates used for the calculation of the MI Boot estimator.
 The graph indicates a large between imputation uncertainty of the point estimates, possibly due to the high missingness and complex imputation procedure.
 The large confidence interval of MI Boot in Figure 3, based on formula (\ref{formula_MI_var}), reflects this uncertainty.